Grilindor/holbertonschool-shell/io_redirections_and_filters/README.md

 0. it's a script who print the sentence "Hello, World"

-1. it's a script who print a confused smiley "(Ôo)' !!!!some special caracter dont work on emacs!!!!
+1. it's a script who print a confused smiley "(Ôo)' !!!!some special caracter dont work on emacs!!!

 2. it's a cat'ch XD Display the content of the /etc/passwd file.

-3.
+3. Display the content of /etc/passwd and /etc/hosts

+4. Display the last 10 lines of /etc/passwd

+5. Display the first 10 lines of /etc/passwd

+6. Write a script that displays the third line of the file iacta.
+The file iacta will be in the working directory.
+You’re not allowed to use sed

+7. Write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line. remember what \\ and \\\ and " " do

+8. Write a script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it.